wellfreire/wellfreire.github.io/_posts/en/2014-11-15-first-commit-my-experience-on-deploying-a-blog-with-jekyll.md

 The very first attractive of Jekyll over me was knowing about its native integration with [GitHub Pages](https://pages.github.com/){:target="_blank"}.
 If you do not know, GitHub has a free hosting service for project/personal pages.
 The only thing you have to do is follow some conventions -- for instance, repository and branch names -- and then you get a free hosted static site (or blog) out of the box.
 Follow the highlighted link above and read a bit more about that (or refer to Jekyll's [documentation](http://jekyllrb.com/docs/github-pages/){:target="_blank"} on this topic).

 #The themes

 The first thing I did when decided to use Jekyll was looking for a suitable theme from its [catalog](https://github.com/jekyll/jekyll/wiki/Themes){:target="_blank"}.
 I went through all the themes in that list and picked up the [So Simple](https://github.com/mmistakes/so-simple-theme){:target="_blank"} as my starting point.
-In this particular case, I simply got a copy from themes repository on GitHub and then customized it for my needs.
+In this particular case, I simply got a copy from the theme's repository on GitHub and then customized it for my needs.

 I changed things such: